 Being India’s first Museum Hotel, “The waterfront Granary” is exceptional in its own inimitable way.

 This place is located in the heart of Mattancherry Bazar Road with panoramic views of the backwater on the other side.
-An 1877 Granary revamped into a Charming antique theme hotel two years back by the Ebrahim Brothers.And it became the India’s First Museum Hotel.
+An 1877 Granary revamped into a Charming antique theme hotel two years back by the Ebrahim Brothers.It became India’s First Museum Hotel.

 A boutique hotel, solitary collections of antiques with a waterfront restaurant offer an award-winning experience.
 A museum is not a place of artifacts, it’s a place of Ideas, a place of treasured memories.

 Afthab and Arshad Ebrahim, hailing from the Singeri family of Kutchi Memon descent.
 The family migrated from Gujarat in the early 1800’s to Cochin.
 They have shared valuable segments of their family history at the hotel.
 A passionate antique collector with a wide collection of varied artifacts.